indieweb/webmention-client-ruby/README.md

 | `track`      | `src`           |
 | `video`      | `src`           |

-**Note:** You may wish to filter the resulting Array returned by `Webmention.mentioned_urls` before sending webmentions.
+**Note:** Links pointing to the supplied URL (or those with internal fragment identifiers) will be rejected, but you may wish to filter the Array returned by `Webmention.mentioned_urls` before sending webmentions.

 ### Exception Handling